-While global standards surrounding ESG have not been set, our attorneys closely follow the shifting landscape, as well as how this diverse, growing and increasingly important element of modern business will factor into transactions, long-term strategies, and business operations and public disclosures.
+Our attorneys closely follow the shifting ESG landscape, as well as how this diverse, growing and increasingly important element of modern business will factor into strategies, business operations, public disclosures and transactions.
+Our multidisciplinary team monitors ESG developments and advises companies on their implementation of a variety of measures.

-- Regulatory reporting and compliance, including disclosure requirements imposed by the EU, such as the Sustainable Finance Disclosure Regulation, the SEC and stock exchanges.
+- Regulatory reporting and compliance, including disclosure requirements imposed by the SEC, stock exchanges, state board diversity statutes and the European Union, such as the Sustainable Finance Disclosure Regulation.

 - Stakeholder analysis and ESG engagement.